“That man is really successful.” We usually say this to mean that he has a lot of money, or a fancy car, or a house.

 It might even be tempting to advise on how to clinch a business deal or secure a promotion at work.

 Giving such advice, though, if that is all we did, would be selling ourselves short.

 Of course, being Muslim means that we should be the best we can be at all times, so preparing well for interviews, dressing well, and speaking politely and with confidence should be a natural part of how we behave.

-In fact, so many things which bring “success” in this world, like being an expert in our field and like giving 100 percent effort all of the time, are part of the message of Islam.
+In fact, so many things that bring “success” in this world, like being an expert in our field and giving 100 percent effort all of the time, are part of the message of Islam.

 What’s Expected of Us